ducakar/openzone/README.md

 - `OZ_SIMD`: Enable SIMD-specific implementation (SSE1 & ARM NEON) of linear algebra classes (Vec3,
   Vec4, Point, Plane, Quat, Mat3, Mat4).
 Currently it yields ~15% worse performance than the generic implementation since `Vec3` and `Point` become longer (4 floats v.
-3 floats) and there are plenty of accesses to vector components in the code, as it hasn't been written with SIMD in mind.
+3 floats) and there are plenty of accesses to vector components in the code.
   `OFF` by default.

 - `OZ_GL_ES`: Use OpenGL ES 2.0 instead of OpenGL 2.1.
   `OFF` by default, forced to `ON` on Android and NaCl.

-- `OZ_LUAJIT`: Use LuaJIT instead of official Lua library.
-Lua scripts execute significantly faster but there are some weird issues with LuaJIT not initialising sometimes.
+- `OZ_LUAJIT`: Use LuaJIT instead of the official Lua library.
+Lua scripts execute much faster but LuaJIT is written in assembler and supported only on x86 desktop platforms.
   `OFF` by default.

 - `OZ_NONFREE`: Enable support for building textures using S3 texture compression.
 Requires